ongres/stackgres/doc/content/en/04-administration-guide/10-replication/03-remote-cluster/01-replicateFrom/_index.md

 description: This section details the cluster cascading replication.
 ---

-The `replicateFrom` feature is explained in the [SGCluster CRD]({{% relref "06-crd-reference/01-sgcluster/#sgclusterspecreplicatefrom" %}}) but here is a practical guide to accomplish the setup.
+The standby cluster feature is explained in the [SGCluster CRD]({{% relref "06-crd-reference/01-sgcluster/#sgclusterspecreplicatefrom" %}}) but here is a practical guide to accomplish the setup.

-Since `replicateFrom` works through the Patroni [*Standby Cluster* concept](https://patroni.readthedocs.io/en/latest/standby_cluster.html), when using streaming replication, it is required that the main cluster leader member or a simple stand alone Postgres server, is accessible from the new cluster replica.
+Since the standby cluster feature works through the Patroni [*Standby Cluster* concept](https://patroni.readthedocs.io/en/latest/standby_cluster.html), when using streaming replication, it is required that the main cluster leader member or a simple stand alone Postgres server, is accessible from the new cluster replica.
 Based on the DC architecture or k8s Cloud provider, enabling connections to the WAN must be done.
 Beforehand, consider that in k8s a service should be ready to expose the cluster service.

 StackGres requires to setup 3 users in the `replicateFrom` spec using the specific keys `superuser`, `replication`, and `authenticator` (that may be the same user in the source server) in order to properly functioning.
 The 3 (or 2 or 1) users must exists in the main cluster that is being replicated.
 To create each of those users you can fallow the next commad examples: